 - Jules Von Hep is the global tanning director for Tan-Luxe.

 Use a Clay Mask

-Sometimes, it's not just a streak or two, it's all over your body (aka the most nightmarish situation to find yourself in).
-From your elbows to your legs, you've ended up with not quite the colour or shade you were opting for.
+Sometimes, it's not just a streak or two—it's all over your body (aka the most nightmarish situation to find yourself in).
+From your elbows to your legs, you've ended up with not quite the color or shade you were hoping for.
 You have officially become the thing you feared the most: The One With Ross's Tan.
-For this emergency, Jules recommends that you get a body clay mask (he likes the ones from The Body Shop).
-While he says he knows this is "all dependent on time, a body clay mask will draw out impurities and sucks the colour out of the tan."
+For this emergency, Von Hep recommends that you get a body clay mask (he likes The Body Shop Himalayan Charcoal Purifying Mask, $29).
+While he says he knows this is "all dependent on time, a body clay mask will draw out impurities and suck the color out of the tan."